Table of Contents

 You can say that after the second world war, coronavirus is the most dangerous and life-changing event in human history.
 Cybercriminals are taking this covid-19 as one of their new playgrounds.
-They are looking at this pandemic situation in a very different way than general people, these cybercriminals are opportunists, and they use all the available social engineering tactics to exploit general people using COVID-19 as a pretext to attract their victim’s attention.
+They are looking at this pandemic situation differently than general people.
+These cybercriminals are opportunists, and they use all the social engineering tactics to exploit general people using COVID-19 as a pretext to attract their victim’s attention.

-As this pandemic made people lock themselves into their homes, the only way of communication is now digital.
+As this pandemic made people lock themselves in their homes, the only way of communication is now digital.
 Everyone is now more connected to the internet than ever in history.
-The number of users is swelling and so the number of cybercrimes.
+The number of users is swelling and so is the number of cybercrimes.
 According to the Economist, The Internet Crime Complaint Centre at America’s Federal Bureau of Investigation (FBI) shared a report that by June 2020, the number of cybercrime has increased by 75% since the start of the pandemic and from when the people started working from home.
-In addition to this, the number of complaints received in 2020 had exceeded the total for 2019.
+Besides this, the number of complaints received in 2020 had exceeded the total for 2019.

 Cybercriminals are using more updated techniques and tools and boosting their attacks at an enormous speed.
-The cybercriminals are taking advantage of the pandemic situation and exploiting the general people’s anxiety, fear, and lack of knowledge and awareness through social engineering.
+Cybercriminals are taking advantage of the pandemic situation and exploiting the general people’s anxiety, fear, and lack of knowledge and awareness through social engineering.

-Covid-19 Websites: Everyone is looking for answers regarding the virus all over the web, in social media, etc. As people are looking for information so it is a very lucrative field for the criminals to trap them via information regarding Covid-19 without any doubt.
-So, there is no doubt that hundreds of malicious Covid-19 websites and emails will come to you saying that you can have an exclusive insight into the pandemic here.
+Covid-19 Websites: Everyone is looking for answers regarding the virus all over the web, in social media, etc. As people are looking for information so it is a very lucrative field for the criminals to trap them via information regarding Covid-19 with no doubt.
+So, hundreds of malicious Covid-19 websites and emails will come to you saying that you can have an exclusive insight into the pandemic here.

-Phishing attacks: Phishing Attacks have risen dramatically leveraging the curiosity of people regarding this pandemic.
-Attackers are using different types of intriguing information along with links to more overview of the situation.
+Phishing Attacks: Phishing Attacks have risen dramatically, leveraging the curiosity of people regarding this pandemic.
+Attackers are using different intriguing information along with links to more overview of the situation.
 As people are constantly getting engaged, their account or their system is getting compromised by this social engineering method.

-Deceptive Links: A large number of people are forced to work from home and as many of them are not used to do all the work hustle online, many of them are becoming the victim of cybercriminals’ social engineering trap by clicking manipulative links or responding to voice phishing attacks where callers are manipulated to disclose confidential data without knowing.
+Deceptive Links: Many people are forced to work from home and as many of them are not used to doing all the work hustle online, many of them are becoming the victim of cybercriminals’ social engineering trap by clicking manipulative links or responding to voice phishing attacks where callers are manipulated to disclose confidential data without knowing.

 Ransomware Embedded Emails: Covid-19 related ransomware attacks are rising alarmingly as people can be easily drawn to information related to this pandemic.
-As a result, when people are engaging in these ransomware embedded emails, links, website contents, they are becoming victim to social engineering and compromising their accessibility to their digital resources.
+As a result, when people are engaging in this ransomware embedded emails, links, website contents, they are becoming victims to social engineering and compromising their accessibility to their digital resources.

 The FBI has identified digital protection assaults against the medical care industry since the beginning of the pandemic, for example, email extortion campaigns intended to get donations for non-existent medical services related associations and organizations and fake covid-19 case tracing applications that download malware onto a user’s gadgets.